kailana-so/teachingFEResouces/README.md

 # CSS - cascading style sheets:

-There are three types of selector: Element, Class and ID, and styles are read top to bottom, least specifc to most specific.
+There are three types of selector: Element, Class and ID, and styles are read top to bottom, least specifc to most specific (ie.trunk to leaf).
 - [CSS Examples](https://www.w3schools.com/css/css_examples.asp)

 Also spelling is American!